vizplus/viz-cookbook/en/plugins-api.md

 ## account_history

- - **get_account_history** — возвращает историю операций (в том числе и виртуальных), связанных с определенным аккаунтом. В конфигурационном файле может быть многократно указан `track-account-range` в виде json строки: `["from","to"]`.
+ - **get_account_history** — returns the history of operations (including virtual ones) associated with a specific account.
+The `track-account-range` can be repeatedly specified in the configuration file as a json string: `["from","to"]`.

-Пример запроса:
+Request example:
 ```
 {"id":1,"method":"call","jsonrpc":"2.0","params":["account_history","get_account_history",["on1x","-1","5"]]}
 ```
-Ответ:
+Answer:
 ```json
 [
   [